 WHAT YOU NEED TO KNOW:

 Lay person cardiopulmonary resuscitation (CPR) is an emergency procedure for a newborn who is up to 1 month old.
 A lay person is someone who is not a trained healthcare worker.
-A newborn will usually need CPR because he stopped breathing.
-He may need CPR because his heart stopped beating.
+A newborn will usually need CPR because he or she stopped breathing.
+He or she may need CPR because his or her heart stopped beating.
 This may be due to an accident, injury, or medical condition.
-CPR combines chest compressions with rescue breathing.
-A chest compression is when you put pressure on and off the newborn's chest.
-Rescue breathing means you give breaths to the newborn through his mouth and nose.
+CPR combines rescue breathing with chest compressions.
+Rescue breathing means you give breaths to the newborn through his or her mouth and nose.
+A chest compression means you put pressure on and off the newborn's chest.

 - Make sure the area is safe to enter, and approach the newborn.
-Move him only if the area is dangerous, such as in a fire.
+Move him or her only if the area is dangerous, such as in a fire.

-- Kneel beside him.
-Look to see if his head, neck, or back may be hurt.
-Carefully turn him onto his back while you support his head and neck.
-Keep the newborn's body straight as you turn him onto his back.
+- Kneel beside the newborn.
+Look to see if his or her head, neck, or back may be hurt.
+Carefully turn the newborn onto his or her back while you support his or her head and neck.
+Keep the newborn's body straight as you turn him or her.

 - Begin CPR if the newborn is not breathing or is only gasping.
-Continue CPR until he responds, help arrives, or an automated external defibrillator (AED) becomes available.
+Continue CPR until he or she responds, help arrives, or an automated external defibrillator (AED) is available.
 An AED is a device that gives a person's heart a shock if it is needed.
 AEDs are often kept in public areas and are usually mounted to a wall.

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the newborn's brain and body.

-- Stand facing the newborn.
-Put the pads of your 2 thumbs where the newborn's ribs meet in the middle of his chest, between the nipples.
+- Put the pads of your 2 thumbs where the newborn's ribs meet in the middle of his or her chest, between the nipples.
 This area is called the sternum.